eclipse-langium/langium-website/hugo/content/tutorials/langium_and_monaco.md

 Both these packages should be installed as dependencies for your language.
 In particular, it's important that you're using version **1.4.0** or later of the monaco-editor-wrapper.

-Additionally, we'll want to add `express` as a development dependency (don't forget to also add `@types/express` too), since we'll be using that to run a local webserver to test our standalone webpage.
+Additionally, we'll want to add `express` as a development dependency (don't forget to also add `@types/express` too), since we'll be using that to run a local web server to test our standalone webpage.

 We'll also want to add some more scripts to our package.json to copy over the necessary files from the monaco-editor-wrapper & monaco-editor-worker into the **public** folder.
 We'll be referencing these library assets to setup the webpage for Langium and Monaco.